 FAQ – Who Wrote the First Five Books of the Bible

-1. Who is said to have written the first five books of the Bible?
+Who was traditionally believed to have written the first five books of the Bible?